Translate this page into:

 CONCLUSION

 Late presentation remains the bane of cancer treatment in Nigeria.
 The situation is particularly dire in Yenagoa, Bayelsa State where non-hospital treatment is the norm.
-Eventual hospital presentation revealed that most of these patients had already developed metastases to the lungs liver and other organs.
+Eventual hospital presentations revealed that most of these patients had already developed metastases to the lungs, liver and other organs.
 Most of these metastases resulted in mortalities.
 The concept of palliative care is not well developed in our center and many others in Nigeria.

 Recommendations